Design

 The solid Greenlam door and a cylindrical pod bookcase that serves as the main reception makes for a unique entrance and sets the tone of the space.
 The walls are washed with Asian Paints; Photograph by Suryan // Dang

-The library stands as a reminder that good design is not only aesthetically pleasing but also ensures that every element serves a purpose.
-Pravir elaborates, “We’ve enlarged the windows and cleared the space in front of them, besides keeping a large proportion of them openable for fresh air.
-In addition we’ve also prioritised conscious strokes of sustainably harvested materials to craft an environmentally responsible space.”
+The library stands as a reminder that good design is not only aesthetically pleasing but also ensures that every element serves a purpose. studio HINGE has enlarged the windows and cleared the space in front of them, besides keeping a large proportion of them openable for fresh air.
+In addition, they’ve prioritised conscious strokes of sustainably harvested materials to craft an environmentally responsible space.
 The result feels plucked straight from the pages of a chic design anthology.

 Scroll to see more glimpses of the library at Cricket Club of India…